rodneyallanprice/lmcache/README.md

 - The code is 100% javascript with no runtime dependencies
 - The find() and add() methods use a constant time: O(1) algorithm.
   Speed does not vary with cache size.
-- Cache misses are just as fast (maybe faster) than cache hits.
+- Cache misses are just as fast (maybe faster) as cache hits.
 - Adding an item with the same key as an existing item will update the data of the existing item.
 - The memory usage is managed inline and automatically.
   There is no monitor thread or garbage collector.